Skip to content

 Returns the fraction of subgrid sediments in each wet box of grd.

+Requires using Distances, NCDatasets so that the AIBECSETOPOExt extension is activated.
 Note that (i) points located above sea level are counted in the top layer, and (ii) points located in a dry box or below are counted in the deepest wet box.

 Z, lats, lons = ETOPO.load()